juliafriend/project_3_frontend/README.md

     We used flexboxes and vanilla CSS for styling.

 Challenges:
-    We attempted to incorporate google maps but were unable to.
+    We attempted to incorporate google maps with iframes but were unable to.
+We did not attempt with JS.